-Integrated health and social care - an ICS prototype case study
+Integrated health and social care - an ICS case study

-Creating integrated working in a locality, using a Human Learning Systems strengths based method, based on the liberated method principles
+Learning from integrated working in a locality, using relational working, based on the liberated method and human learning system principles

 The Setup of the ICS |

-The Problem to SolveTaking care of people, their health and welfare needs, their social issues, and their relationships.
+The problem to solveTaking care of people, their health and welfare needs, their social issues, and their relationships.
 This has to be one of the most complex systems that anyone can work in.
-Especially as this has to include the community and family circumstances, as well as the individual.
+Especially as this includes the community, family circumstances, and everything that surrounds the life of an individual.

-The managers realised that they were partially responsible for this current situation as they had put in a series of assessments and rules that were designed to help staff to follow a standard process, to reduce risk, and to minimise cost.
-Those in the work were bombarded with increasing levels of demands on their time, creating a highly stressful and activity focused mindset, resulting in low morale and a personal distancing from what really mattered to patients.
+On learning this, the managers realised that they were partially responsible for this current situation, as they had put in a series of assessments and rules that were designed to help staff to follow a standard process to reduce risk, and to minimise cost.
+Front lines workers were bombarded with increasing levels of demands on their time, creating a highly stressful and activity focused mindset, resulting in low morale and a personal distancing from what really mattered to patients.

 The Experiment using the liberating method |